 The Liberal Studies major provides a rich, rigorous cross-disciplinary liberal arts program of study.
 There are two programs in the major: 1) The Integrated Teacher Education Program (ITEP) is for students intending to become teachers who wish to combine subject matter preparation for elementary teaching with coursework leading to a Multiple Subject teaching credential; 2) Track I is for students who seek subject matter preparation for elementary teaching as preparation for a post-baccalaureate credential program.

 The General Education requirements for students majoring in Liberal Studies are unique.
 The Liberal Studies program is not only an approved major, but also an approved alternate general education program.
 In completing the Liberal Studies major, students concurrently satisfy their general education requirements.
-Students changing to another major from Liberal Studies, however, will be subject to the standard university General Education requirements and will want to consult the Academic Advising Center for G.E. advising.
+Students changing to another major from Liberal Studies, however, will be subject to the standard university General Education requirements and will want to consult the University Center for Undergraduate Advising for G.E. advising.

 The Liberal Studies Integrated Teacher Education Program (ITEP) combines the study of academic subject matter for elementary school teaching with professional preparation and student teaching.
 Successful completion of ITEP includes both a Bachelor of Arts degree and a Multiple Subject teaching credential.